josep-lumbreras/josep-lumbreras.github.io/_pages/about.md

 ## Research interests

-My research lies at the forefront of **(quantum) learning theory**.

-I work at the intersection of **reinforcement learning** (RL) and **quantum information**, establishing rigorous theoretical guarantees.
-My primary focus is on applying RL to complex quantum environments, with specific interests in adaptive measurements, quantum control, and the behavior of thermodynamic agents.
-Within the broader RL landscape, I specialize in the **multi-armed bandit** problem, particularly its applicatons to decision making problems where the data comes from a quantum process.

-One of the framewors I am interested is the quantum generalizations of **Partially Observable Markov Decision Processes** (POMDPs).
-By analyzing quantum processes with memory, I work to provide a robust theoretical foundation for describing stochastic processes, quantum states with finite correlations, and advanced RL frameworks dealing with quantum data.

-Feel free to reach out by email if you would like to discuss these topics or explore potential collaborations.
+My research is at the intersection of quantum information and machine learning.
+I am broadly interested in how agents can learn, adapt, and make decisions when interacting with quantum systems or other complex environments with hidden structure.

+A recurring theme in my work is adaptivity: how measurements, actions, and protocols should be chosen sequentially in order to extract information, optimize performance, or manipulate quantum resources.
+This connects naturally with reinforcement learning, bandits, partially observable systems, and world models, as well as with adaptive protocols for quantum information processing and resource distillation.

+More generally, I am interested in developing theoretical tools for understanding learning and decision-making in quantum settings, especially when memory, partial observability, and sequential interaction play an essential role.